 Certification: (Junior) Open Water Diver

-Cost includes educational material, lecture, DVD viewing & Knowledge review, two open water dives, and scuba park admission.
+Cost includes educational material, lecture, DVD viewing & Knowledge review, two open water dives and certification submission fee.

 Introduce yourself to the whole new cast of critters that comes out after the sun goes down.